cpp-for-yourself/lectures-and-homeworks/lectures/value_semantics.md

 ```
 > :bulb: Feel free to print something from these functions to make sure they work as intended.

-### From existing objects already stored as variables
+### "Stealing references" from existing objects already stored as variables
 <!-- Talking head -->
 For the objects stored as normal variables but ones that we know will not be used anymore, we can add a function that converts any object into its `&&` reference.